peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

 This object's numerator.
-If this object is a not-a-number value, returns he diagnostic information.
+If this object is a not-a-number value, returns the diagnostic information.

 ### CompareTo